cose-wg/HPKE/draft-ietf-cose-hpke.md

 In both cases a new structure is used to convey information about the HPKE sender, namely the HPKE encapsulated key structure (encapsulated_key).

-When the alg value is set to HPKE, the encapsulated key MUST be present in the unprotected header parameter and its value MUST be of type encapsulated_key.
+When the alg value is set to 'HPKE-v1-BASE', the encapsulated key MUST be present in the unprotected header parameter and its value MUST be of type encapsulated_key.

 The CDDL grammar describing the encapsulated_key structure is: